Whimse/Kaggle_digit_recognizer/README.md

 ## Training

-The following line will train a network to solve MNIST10, given the name of a network available in the [torchvision.models](https://pytorch.org/vision/stable/models.html) package:
+The following line will train a network on MNIST, provided the name of a network available in the [torchvision.models](https://pytorch.org/vision/stable/models.html) package, and the number of epochs for the training:

     python3 -u src/train.py --model_name <name> --epochs <num_epochs>